 - Mic Drop: Alphonso Davies mimics the gesture with the Whack-a-Ref hammer after trouncing Giovanni Reyna at the game (and with a perfect score, at that).

 - First, Tyga's justification for why he agreed to be a part of Luka Modric's entourage:

 - And at the start of season 3, why Matthijs de Ligt joined Juventus:de Ligt: It was a good run at Ajax, but I'm very excited to join Juventus because, um, well...mainly, they're paying me a lot of money.

 - Multinational Team: Par for the course when it comes to the elite of Euro Footy, most of the teams depicted on the show feature players from multiple nationalities.
-For instance, players appearing on the show during their real-life time as Real Madrid players include Sergio Ramos, Isco, Lucas Vázquez, Nacho (all four Spanish), Karim Benzema (French), Marcelo, Vinicius Jr. (both Brazilian), Gareth Bale (Welsh), Luka Modric (Croatian), Luka Jovic (Bosnian Serb) and Thibaut Courtois (Belgian).
+For instance, players appearing on the show during their real-life time as Real Madrid players include Sergio Ramos, Isco, Lucas Vázquez, Nacho (all four Spanish), Karim Benzema (French), Marcelo, Vinicius Jr. (both Brazilian), Gareth Bale (Welsh), Luka Modric (Croatian), Luka Jovic (Bosnian Serb), Thibaut Courtois and Eden Hazard (both Belgian).

 - Musical Episode: The season 2 finale features the players (save for defending champion Real Madrid, whose players have hosting duties) competing in UEFAvision, a blatant parody of the Eurovision Song Contest.